 Sometimes a cleft lip is not picked up at any scans before birth and can be a big surprise to parents.
 This is especially likely to happen (30% of cases) if the baby has a cleft lip without a cleft palate.

 A cleft palate by itself (called an ‘isolated cleft palate’) is almost impossible to pick up before birth through regular scans, and can be easily missed when a baby is born if it is not looked for.
-Midwives and other health professionals should use the ‘finger sweep’ method, where they feel the top of the baby’s mouth with their finger to check for a cleft they might not be able to see.
+Midwives and other health professionals should visually examine the baby’s mouth with a torch by pressing down on the baby’s tongue so the whole of the mouth can be seen.

-National Standards state that a cleft palate should be diagnosed within 24 hours of birth, but over 30% are diagnosed later.
+National Standards state that a cleft palate should be diagnosed within 48 hours of birth, but some can take days, weeks or even years to be diagnosed.
 Find other parents who received a late diagnosis using the Parent Interest search.

 Some cleft palates are clearly visible, especially when they involve the hard palate (the bit at the front of the mouth towards the teeth) as well as the soft palate (the bit at the back of the throat).
 Sometimes babies are born with a ‘submucous cleft palate’, which means there is a cleft in the muscles but it is covered by the lining at the top of the mouth, so it can’t usually been seen by the naked eye but can still have an impact on feeding, speech and hearing.